What is the meaning of the Carnival?

 He also told me, they used to swim in the canals.
 Something I wouldn’t recommend today.
 They even jumped from the Ponte delle Guglie, which is quite a high bridge.
 The target was to jump right in front or beside a boat so that the water sprayed the passengers.
 Often they had to run away from a suddenly appearing police boat, half-naked and shivering.

 It’s a wonderful event with thousands of people having a good time together, eating and drinking, showing off, and enjoying the moment.
 But maybe it all started with children playing and inventing every kind of practical joke.
 And then, afterward, they put an organization on top of it, and they ended up with the Carnivale di Venezia.

 Because at the end of the day, we don’t need the Carnival.
 Nobody does.
 The party is OK all by itself.
 It doesn’t have to be so well organized.
-To enjoy life you don’t really need all the packaging… A good meal, a glass of Wine and maybe a Frittella.
-A disguise, good friends and cheerfulness.
+To enjoy life you don’t really need all the packaging… A good meal, a glass of wine and maybe a Frittella.
+A disguise, good friends, and cheerfulness.
 There’s the real Carnival for you… And it doesn’t even have to be in Venice.

 And then, the Venice Carnival isn’t all that uniform.
 It is not one, single, antique holiday imposed by the Catholic church.
-It’s not some remembrance of an occasion in ancient time when someone was miraculously saved by a Saint.
+It’s not some remembrance of an occasion in ancient times when someone was miraculously saved by a Saint.
 The Carnival has some very old traditions as a ground plate.
 On these, they then built the modern Carnevale di Venezia as we see it today.
 And one of the most important traditions is La Festa delle Marie.

 And this is how it goes…